meyesydn/Project-STA-518/README.md

 # Project-STA-518
 ## Abstract
 In this portfolio you will find my work and reflections that I have created to show my skills that I have learned in STA 518.
 I decided to focus on the tragic massacre that happened in Jonestown.
-I have created a Shiny App that displays an interactive bar chart.
+I have created a Shiny App that displays an interactive bar chart to help visualize the data.
+I have also created multiple frequency tables in order to help answer some of my research questions.
 ## Table of Contents

 - [Proposal](https://github.com/meyesydn/Project-STA-518/blob/main/Proposal.md)